Damian Green: Shadow ministerial career

 While a backbencher, he was a member of the Culture, Media and Sport Select Committee from 1997 until his appointment to the frontbench by William Hague in 1998 as a spokesman on education and employment.
 He spoke on the environment from 1999 and was promoted to the shadow cabinet by Iain Duncan Smith in 2001 as the Shadow Secretary of State for Education and Skills.

 In 2003, Michael Howard gave him the position of Shadow Secretary of State for Transport.
 In September 2004, he left the frontbench altogether of his own accord and joined the Home Affairs Select Committee.

 Following the 2005 general election, Green returned to the shadow frontbench under the leadership of David Cameron as a spokesman on home affairs and shadow minister for immigration.

 Whilst sitting as an MP he was a non-executive director of Mid Kent Water from 2005 to 2007, and of its successor company South East Water until 2010.
 Between July 2009 and February 2010, Green was paid £16,666.64 for 112 hours by South East Water for "attending meetings and offering advice" according to the House of Commons Record of Members Interests.

 Police Minister

 As Police Minister in the coalition government, Green called for increased partnerships between the police and the private sector.

 Theresa May ministry

 Green was appointed as Secretary of State for Work and Pensions by Theresa May in July 2016.

-He was appointed as First Secretary of State on 11 June 2017 following the 2017 general election, effectively making him May's deputy.
+He was appointed as First Secretary of State on 11 June 2017 following the 2017 general election.
 He was also promoted to Minister for the Cabinet Office.